silvacms/documentation/source/silva/buildout.rst

 ``Enter zope2_install``

-   Path to an existing Zope 2 setup, leave this blank to download and create new one.
+   Path to an existing Zope 2 setup, leave this blank to download and create a new one.

 ``Enter silva_distribution``

-   Choose to install stable version of Silva.
+   Choose to install the stable version of Silva.

 ``Enter zope_user``